cloudquery/cq-source-plaid/README.md

 - `access_token` (string, required):

   A Plaid access token obtained by following the link authorization flow.
-We provide an [example application](./token-generator/README.md) to generate the token.
+We provide an [example application](./token-generator/README.md) to generate a token for testing purposes only.
+  For production usage you should set up a hosted frontend application and backend server that saves access tokens from link authentication flows initiated by your users.
   See [the Plaid docs](https://plaid.com/docs/link/) for more information

 - `environment` (string, optional):